Effective Fall 2023, the Social Foundations of Education specialization has suspended admission.

 ED POL 609Community Partnerships3

-ED POL 610Reproduction of Minority Communities3
+ED POL 610Reproduction of Minoritized Communities3

 ED POL 611Community Policies and Urban Minority Youths3